Kick-start your smart home with Eve’s new Energy smart plug with Thread support

 Eve Aqua

 Eve is also bringing Thread support to its Eve Aqua smart water controller through a firmware update in April 2021.
-The smart home device allows you to control outdoor faucets from your smartphone or tablet, and is available in the US now for $99.99.
+The smart home device allows you to control outdoor faucets from your smartphone or tablet, and is available in the US and the UK now for $99.99 / £89.95.
 All of Eve’s products work with HomeKit, Apple’s smart home platform, although they are not compatible with Alexa or Google Assistant.

 What is Thread?